lucidrains/audiolm-pytorch/README.md

 - [ ] DRY a little at the end
 - [ ] figure out how to suppress logging in fairseq
 - [ ] test with speech synthesis for starters
-- [ ] add classifier free guidance
+- [ ] abstract out conditioning + classifier free guidance into external module or potentially a package

 ## Citations